daleondev/format_utils/README.md

 ## Installation

-Since FormatUtils is header-only, you can simply include the `format_utils.hpp` file in your project.
+Since format_utils is header-only, you can simply include the `format_utils.hpp` file in your project.

 ### CMake FetchContent